sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

  * pitch the idea of playing Deckahedron World to your friends
  * know, teach, and follow the rules
- * tell the lion's share of the story
  * give Non-Player Characters (NPCs) names, voices, motivations, and behaviour
+ * describe scenes
  * confront the players with challenges and dangers
+ * move the story to plot points
  * take some notes
  * and...